*This figure includes $328,731 for the Green Library Incentive, awarded for projects that meet certain energy and sustainability goals.

 After the town learns how much the library building project will cost and how much of that cost the state will cover, then town administration will estimate the amount of money that the town is responsible for and needs to appropriate.

 May 2026: The town will put a debt exclusion ballot initiative article before town meeting members.
-Should the initiative pass, then the project would be placed on the ballot to be voted on by all Montague voters.
+Should the initiative pass, then the project would be placed on the ballot to be voted on by all Montague voters on Wednesday, June 24th.

 Then, if the project passes: